nadinespy/nadinespy.github.io/_pages/about.md

 I'm also an ultra mountain runner and engage in photography.

 In this blog, I share my work, thoughts, tools, art, and wisdom.
-Read more about me [here](https://nadinespy.github.io/about-me/).
+Read (a lot) more about me [here](https://nadinespy.github.io/about-me/).